vannak1/expo-config-plugin-quantum-metric/README.md

 - **Framework not found**: Make sure the `.xcframework` file is correctly placed in the specified directory.
 - **Linking errors**: Verify that the `-ObjC` flag has been added to your project.
+- **Header import issues**: If you're seeing header import errors, verify that you've set the correct `libraryVersion`.
+For SDK versions 1.1.71 and above, the plugin uses `<QMNative/QMNative.h>`; for earlier versions, it uses `"QMNative.h"`.

 ### Android